usgs-coupled/webmod/Distribution/README.txt

 http://java.sun.com/javase/downloads/index.jsp and download Java Runtime Environment (JRE) for Java SE 8u102

+The WEBMOD Users manual is located in the .\doc\ directory

-To run WEBMOD on the example problem for Andrews Creek, go to .\projects\Andrews\ and double click on webmod.bat or webmod_gui.bat.
-Before you can run the GUI version, you will need File descriptors in the control directory.
-These are produced whenever the non-gui version (webmod.bat) is run or by running webmod_print.bat.
+To run WEBMOD on the example problem for Andrews Creek, first test a hydrology only run.
+Change the directory to .\projects\Andrews_tutorial\, then double click on webmod.bat.
+The .\output directory should have new output files after a short time.

+The use can then run the GUI version by double clicking on .\projects\Andrews_tutorial\webmod_gui.bat and then following the instructions in the User's manual “Quick Start Guide > Andrews Creek simulation and calibration”,

 WEBMOD Directory Structure